 Yikes, right?!
 It looked bad.
 Also, my next purchase is a new grill cover.
 LOL It’s seen better days for sure.
 Ha!

-I found the paint supplies I needed at Lowe’s (not sponsored, just the closest store to me) and they have a special cement floor primer, so I feel certain that this will look good for years to come.
+I found the paint supplies I needed at the nearby hardware store and they have a special cement floor primer.
+So, I feel certain that this will look good for years to come.

 Deciding on Porch Floor Paint Colors